-Under the Prudential Code for Capital Finance in Local Authorities (the Prudential Code), authorities are required to set a range of Prudential Indicators (PI's).
-The Capital Strategy includes details of the Council's Prudential Indicators for 2020/21 - 2022/23.
+Under the Prudential Code for Capital Finance in Local Authorities (the Prudential Code), authorities are required to set a range of Prudential Indicators (Pl's).
+The Capital Strategy includes details of the Council's Prudential Indicators for 2022/23 - 2024/25.

-RECO MMENDATIONS 1 Cabinet approves and recommends the Capital Strategy to County Council.
-2 Cabinet approve and recommends to Council:- The Prudential Indicators for 2020/21 - 2022/23 as detailed within Tables 1, and 4 - 7 inclusive of the Capital Strategy.
+Cabinet approves and recommends the Capital Strategy to County Council.
+Cabinet approve and recommends to Council: The Prudential Indicators for 2022/23 - 2024/25 as detailed within Tables 1, and 4 - 7 of the Capital Strategy.
 Delegated authority for the Corporate Finance Manager to effect movements between the separately agreed limits within the authorised limit for external debt and the operational boundary for external debt (Table 6 of the Capital Strategy).